Emandersen/OOP_exercises_aau/OOP_E24/src/exercises1/readme.md

 [Prime Number Checker](https://github.com/Emandersen/OOP_exercises_aau/blob/master/OOP_E24/src/exercises1/G_exercise.java)

 **11. Does the use of redundant parentheses affect program performance?**

+The expression will be simplified by the compiler thus not making an impact.

 **12. Does a block define a scope?**